FatimaBZ/mysql-to-mongodb/readme.md

 IntelliJ IDEA Community Edition

 POJOs:
-1.For creating PROJECT object (document) that will include each employee Project.java
+1.For creating PROJECT object (document) that will include each employee;

+Project.java
 EmployeeList.java

-2.For creating Employee object (document) that will include project each one worked on Employee.java
+2.For creating Employee object (document) that will include project each one worked on:

+Employee.java
 ProjectList.java

-3.For creating Department object (document) that will include collection of the employees who work for that department Department.java
+3.For creating Department object (document) that will include collection of the employees who work for that department:

+Department.java
 DepartmentList.java